 CN

-Practical testing dimensions for cleaning effect, runtime, water recovery, noise, brush wear and floor compatibility.
+Practical verification dimensions for cleaning effect, runtime, water recovery, noise, brush wear and floor compatibility.

 What this evidence applies to